Understanding Testosterone Therapy

 - Memory loss, and/or other cognitive difficulties

-If you are feeling any or all of the above, testosterone therapy my help return you to the man you once were.
+If you are feeling any or all of the above, testosterone therapy may help return you to the man you once were.

 The above list of symptoms could indicate Low-T, but the only way to find out if you really are a candidate for testosterone therapy is to have your testosterone levels checked.

-A true measure of you testosterone level can only be done with a blood test.
-Some of our competitors use saliva testing to determine testosterone levels, however these kinds of simple swab tests, are nowhere near as accurate as a blood screening for testosterone.
+A true measure of your testosterone level can only be done with a blood test.
+Some of our competitors use saliva testing to determine testosterone levels, however, these kinds of simple swab tests, are nowhere near as accurate as a blood screening for testosterone.

 Once we do the appropriate blood work, we will set up a program of testosterone therapy tailored to your particular needs and lifestyle.

-You program of testosterone therapy will be carefully monitored by our testosterone replacement doctors, and our wellness coaches.
-Our wellness coaches will work with you to also suggest diet, fitness and lifestyle changes that can maximize the results of your testosterone therapy.
+Your program of testosterone therapy will be carefully monitored by our testosterone replacement doctors and our wellness coaches.
+Our wellness coaches will work with you to also suggest diet, fitness, and lifestyle changes that can maximize the results of your testosterone therapy.

 Contact us today to see if testosterone therapy is the boost your life has been waiting for!